Funj Sultanate: Origins

 In the 14th century a Muslim Funj trader named al-Hajj Faraj al-Funi was involved in the Red Sea trade.
-According to oral traditions the Dinka, who migrated upstream the White and Blue Nile since the 13th-century disintegration of Alodia, came in conflict with the Funj, who the Dinka defeated.
+According to oral traditions the Dinka, who migrated upstream the White and Blue Nile since the 13th-century disintegration of Alodia, came into conflict with the Funj, who the Dinka defeated.
 In the late 15th/early 16th century the Shilluk arrived at the junction of the Sobat and the White Nile, where they encountered a sedentary people Shilluk traditions refer to as Apfuny, Obwongo and/or Dongo, a people now equated with the Funj.
 Said to be more sophisticated than the Shilluk, they were defeated in a series of brutal wars and either assimilated or pushed north.
-Anti-Funj propaganda from the later period of the kingdom referred to the Funj as "pagans from the White Nile" and "barbarians" who had originated from the "primitive southern swamps".

-In 1504 the Funj defeated Abdallah Jammah and founded the Funj sultanate.
+There are two accounts on the founding of the Funj Sultanate in 1504.
+The first of which appears in the Funj Chronicle (dated to the 19th century) wherein Funj chief Amara Dunqas is said to have allied Abdallah Jammah to conquer Soba, however scholars consider the Abdallabi to have conquered Soba earlier on their own.
+The second, as reported by James Bruce, details a battle near Arbadji between the two parties.
+Regardless, the Funj Sultanate was founded with the Abdallabi chiefs assuming subordinate positions, and the Funj quickly Islamised.

+In 1523 the kingdom was visited by Jewish traveller David Reubeni, who disguised himself as a Sharif.
+Ruler Amara Dunqas, Reubeni wrote, was Muslim and continuously travelled through his kingdom.
+He, who "ruled over black people and white" between the region south of the Nile confluence to as far north as Dongola, owned large herds of various types of animals and commanded many captains on horseback.